Cobalt Mbuna Care Guide: The Active Little Blue Cichlid

 Is Cynotilapia zebroides the same as Cynotilapia afra?

 Essentially, yes.
 Cynotilapia zebroides is the current accepted scientific name for most of the fish previously sold as Cynotilapia afra.
 The reclassification happened as taxonomists refined the genus.
-If you see fish labeled as “Afra Cichlid” or “C. afra,” they’re almost certainly C. zebroides under the updated classification.
+If you see fish labeled as “Afra Cichlid” or “C. Afra,” they’re almost certainly C. Zebroides under the updated classification.

 Can I keep different Cynotilapia variants together?

-No. Different geographic variants of C. zebroides should never be kept in the same tank, even if the males look different.
+No. Different geographic variants of C. Zebroides should never be kept in the same tank, even if the males look different.
 Females of different variants are often difficult to distinguish, and hybridization is a real risk.
 Pick one variant and stick with it.

 Are Cobalt Mbuna good for beginners?